Where can you get your small-town fix, your history and Wild West fix and your fun-on-the-water fix, all in one place?

-Now, humor me if you will, while I detour back to No. 7, Pearrygin Lake, a longtime beloved destination for my husband's family.
+Now, humor me if you will, while I detour back to No. 7, Pearrygin Lake, a longtime beloved destination for my husband’s family.
 It felt like a step into Americana to see all of the families with elaborate campsites and mountains of water toys.
-Kids played in the sand and dipped in the water, while teenagers tossed footballs on knocked around volleyballs on the expansive lawn.
+Kids played in the sand and dipped in the water, while teenagers tossed footballs or knocked around volleyballs on the expansive lawn.
 Buoys keep swimmers and floaters from drifting too far out, while beyond the boundary, paddleboarders kept their distance from Jet Skis and power boats.

 Summer vacation?
 You’ve found it.